Hassouna Al Tayeb (Abu Dhabi)

 The Foundation’s report suggested that even if the Russian-Ukrainian war continues until 2023 and the severity of the sanctions imposed on Russia intensifies, the future of wealth accumulation will remain positive, but on the condition of non-military escalation and NATO intervention.

-There is cause for optimism, that due to investors’ concern about inflation, individuals and institutions may convert more money into shares, to counter the effects that result from the rise in prices, and real estate prices may rise, for the same reasons as well, according to the same report.
+There is cause for optimism, that due to investors’ concern regarding inflation, individuals and institutions may convert more money into shares, to counter the effects that result from the rise in prices, and real estate prices may rise, for the same reasons as well, according to the same report.
 He pointed out that a large share of global wealth is concentrated in areas as far from the headquarters of the current crisis as North America and the rapidly growing region of Asia and the Pacific.
 The report finds that, while global wealth portfolios are not immune from market fluctuations, they have managed to recover from recent shocks, including from the economic recession and the repercussions of the Covid-19 epidemic.

 Singapore and Hong Kong